bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 Humans aren’t great at telling at a glance if you’ll be the kind of person who works well with others, but we’ve come up with some shorthand that gives us an indication.
 That shorthand is common interview etiquette.

-Laurie Hoss, CTO of npm, [wrote in Quartz](https://qz.com/258066/this-is-why-you-dont-hire-good-developers/) that, “the job of an engineer is to work with a team to achieve something larger, and if you are unwilling or unable to spend time communicating with your colleagues you’re only doing half of your job.”
+Laurie Hoss, CTO of npm, [wrote in Quartz](https://qz.com/258066/this-is-why-you-dont-hire-good-developers/) that, "the job of an engineer is to work with a team to achieve something larger, and if you are unwilling or unable to spend time communicating with your colleagues you’re only doing half of your job."
 If you’re not showing off good people skills in your interview, your would-be employers might think you fall into that category of coders who can only do half the job.

 ### How to solve this problem